angusmci/ansible-role-qmailtoaster/README.md

 The default `vars/main.yml` file in the role does not provide definitions for the database passwords used in the role.
 Therefore, if you simply run the role without specifying these passwords, the role will fail with an error.
 This is intentional: for the security of your system, you should provide good, non-default passwords.

-The standard `qmailtoaster` install scripts specify rather weak default passwords for the MariaDB users `vpopmail` and `dspam`.
+The standard `qmailtoaster` install scripts specify rather weak default passwords for the MariaDB `vpopmail` user.
 This arguably represents a possible small security risk.
-For greater security, this role requires you to specify your own passwords for each of these.
+For greater security, this role requires you to specify your own passwords.

 When choosing passwords, you are recommended to avoid using certain characters, specifically punctuation that has special meaning to the shell (e.g. '&', '|', ' ' or '!') or in SQL (e.g. semicolons and various types of quotes).
 This is because some parts of the install process require the passwords to be passed to the shell or to MariaDB, and Ansible isn't always entirely helpful in the way that it handles quoted strings.
 Using special characters can cause problems.
-Using alphanumerics and a restricted set of punctuation characters (e.g. '=', '-', '_', '+', '.', ',') should be safe.
+Using alphanumerics and a restricted set of punctuation characters (e.g. '=', '-', '\_', '+', '.', ',') should be safe.

     qmt_db_root_password:
     qmt_db_vpopmail_password:
-    qmt_db_dspam_password:

 ### General QMailToaster configuration

     qmt_mariadb_secure: yes

 Should the MariaDB database be secured on setup?
 Leave this as the default value to secure MariaDB, unless you have an extremely good reason not to.

-    qmt_use_dspam: yes

-Should dspam be installed?

-    qmt_use_dspam_domains: no

-Should dspam be used for individual domains on setup.

-    qmt_dspam_domains:

-List of domains for which dspam should be used.

     qmt_install_vpopmaild: no

 Should `vpopmaild` be installed?
 The `vpopmaild` daemon is required for Roundcube, so if you install Roundcube, set this to `yes`.

 ### Roundcube configuration

     qmt_install_roundcube: no

 Should the Roundcube webmail client be installed?

     qmt_roundcube_des_key: "Change_this_24Byte_Str!!"

 If you install Roundcube, you must specify a DES key.
 This key must be a string containing exactly 24 characters.
 Do not simply use the default value, or your Roundcube installation will be insecure.

 ### Rainloop configuration

     qmt_install_rainloop: no

 Should the Rainloop webmail client be installed?

     qmt_rainloop_license: community

 If Rainloop is installed, should it be the `community` or `standard` version?

     qmt_rainloop_domains:

 Which domains should Rainloop handle?
 If you install Rainloop, this variable should be a list of objects that specify the name of a domain, and the name of the hosts that handle SMTP and IMAP for that domain.
 For example:

     qmt_rainloop_domains:
       - domain: domain1.com
     	imap_host: imap.domain1.com
     	smtp_host: smtp.domain1.com
       - domain: domain2.com
     	imap_host: mail.domain2.com
     	smtp_host: mail.domain2.com

 ### PHP configuration

     qmt_timezone: "America/New_York"

 What timezone should be used for this server?
 This must be chosen from the list of [PHP supported timezones](https://www.php.net/manual/en/timezones.php).

     qmt_attachment_size_limit: 10

 Maximum size of attachments that can be uploaded for sending through any webmail UI on this server.

 ### SSL Configuration

     qmt_use_httpd_ssl: no

 Should the server be set up to use a provided SSL certificate in place of the automatically-generated self-signed certificate?
 You probably want to get a proper server certificate, and set this option to `yes`.

     qmt_httpd_ssl_certificate_file: server.crt

 Name of the SSL certificate key file.
 This file should be placed in `/etc/pki/tls/private/`.

     qmt_httpd_ssl_certificate_key_file: server.key

 Name of the SSL certificate authority file.
 This file should be placed in `/etc/pki/tls/certs/`.

     qmt_httpd_ssl_certificate_authority_file: server-ca-bundle.crt

 Name of the SSL certificate bundle file.
 This file should be placed in `/etc/pki/tls/private/`.

 ### Domain configuration

 Most of this role is intended to be as 'unopinionated' as possible, or at least no more opinionated than QMailToaster.
 It is intended to follow the standard scripts on the [QMailToaster](http://qmailtoaster.org/) website closely, so that it can be used to build a basic QMailToaster server.